molloy-lab/TREE-QMC/tutorial/tree-of-blobs/README.md

     -o nomiinae_base_tree.tre
 ```

-Step 2: Annotated branches by minimum p-value found from hypothesis testing
+Step 2: Annotate branches with minimum p-value found from hypothesis testing
 ---
-There are several different heuristics you can use to search for a minimum p-value, with commands at the end of this tutorial.
-**Bipartition search heuristic:** To execute the default search for step 2, type
+There are several different heuristics you can use to search for a minimum p-value.
+To execute the default search, type
 ```
 tree-qmc \
     --blobsearchonly nomiinae_base_tree.tre \